-Heat wok over medium-high heat and add 2 tablespoons oil.
+Heat wok over medium-high heat, then add 2 tablespoons of neutral oil.
 When the oil is hot, add the minced garlic and chili mixture.

 Stir-fry briefly until aromatic, about 30 seconds.

 Add the bitter melon.
-Stir-fry for about 2 minutes, then add the soy sauce and red wine vinegar or balsamic.
+Stir-fry for about 2 minutes, then add the soy sauce and red wine or balsamic vinegar.

 Stir in a few drops of sesame oil if desired and serve.

 - There are different varieties of bitter melon.
-While those in China are green, those grown and used in Taiwan are white.
+Those found in China are usually green, whereas those grown and used in Taiwan are white.
+In terms of taste, they're also different.
 Taiwanese bitter melons tend to be softer in texture and more bitter in flavor.

 - The skin of the bitter melon is edible, so don't worry about peeling it while prepping.

 - This recipe calls for red wine vinegar or even balsamic vinegar for a bit more “bite.”
-But if you have a good Chinese rice wine vinegar, feel free to substitute it.
+But if you have a good Chinese rice wine vinegar, by all means feel free to substitute it if you'd like.

 - Bitter melon also pairs nicely with pork for a quick stir-fry, a main dish, or with black bean sauce.

-- Try cooking bitter melon with dried shrimp for a flavorful side dish.
+- Try cooking bitter melon with dried shrimp for an umami-filled flavorful side dish.